openjournals/buffy/docs/responders/set_value.md

 :if_missing: *Optional* Strategy when value placeholders are not defined in the body of the issue.
 Valid options: `append` (will add the value at the end of the issue body), `prepend` (will add the value at the beginning of the issue body) , `error` (will reply a not-found message).
 If this param is not present nothing will be done if value placeholder is not found.

+:aliased_as: *Optional.* The name of the value to be used in the command, in case it is different from the target field placeholder marked with HTML comments.

 :heading: if the value placeholder is missing and the `if_missing` strategy is set to append or prepend, when adding the value it will include this text as heading instead of just the value name.

 :sample_value: A sample value string for the target field.
 It is used for documentation purposes when the :doc:`Help responder <./help>` lists all available responders.
 Default value is **xxxxx**.